Menus

 Horizontal / Vertical

 These settings arrange the menu items horizontally or vertically.
-Click "Next".
+Click "Next."

 Menu - Background

-Menu - Menu items
+Menu - Menu Items

 Menu - Background Popout

-Menu - Menu items Popout
+Menu - Pop-out Menu Items

 Menu - Contents

-Menu content
+Menu Contents

-Select the desired menu structure here.
+Select the menu structure you want here.

-For row menus, block menus or vertical menus, you can also specify whether the application menu should be integrated.
+For row menus, block menus, or vertical menus, you can also specify whether the application menu should be integrated.

-Element settings
+Element Settings

-Menu content
+Menu Contents

-Content from portal menu structure
+Content from the portal's menu structure

 Submenu